 Then the hair falls out, and a new one grows in its place.

-When a hair is plucked, the growth cycle is disrupted.
-Repeated plucking in a certain area can stunt the growth cycle, often permanently, particularly if it has been done this for years.
-In addition, hair growth slows as we age, so even those who have not over-plucked their eyebrows will very likely have eyebrows that are thinning or fading or getting patchy.
+When you pluck out a hair, you disrupt the natural growth cycle.
+Repeated plucking in a certain area can stunt the growth cycle, often permanently.
+In addition, hair growth slows as we age.
+This means that even those who have never over-plucked their eyebrows are still very likely have eyebrows that are thinning or fading or getting patchy.
 Here’s, why: just like the hair on your head, your eyebrows often thin as you age.
-Thinning brows can also be attributed to hormonal issues, medical treatments, nutrient deficiencies, etc.
+Thinning brows can also be attributed to hormonal issues, medical treatments, nutrient deficiencies, among other things.

 What to do about your brows

-There are numerous cosmetic brow products on the market.
-They come in the form of pencils, powders, liquids, and waxes.
+There are numerous cosmetic brow products on the market–pencils, powders, liquids, and waxes.
 Some of them last all day until you take them off.
-The advantages of brow products are that they are relatively inexpensive and application is pain free.
+The advantages of brow products are that they are relatively inexpensive and applying them is pain free.
 The disadvantages are that they are time consuming (you are putting a new brow on every day), they can smudge and fade, particularly in warm weather, and swimming and sweating will generally eradicate your brow handiwork.
 And then there is microblading.

-With microblading, color pigments are formulated to match the original eyebrow color, then placed stroke by .
+With microblading, color pigments are formulated to match the original eyebrow color, then placed stroke by stroke.
 Initially, the brows appear darker, but fade over a two-week period.
 Touch ups are required within weeks of the initial treatment and then once a year.
 The results can last anywhere from 11 to 18 months.
-Microblading is not a new technique but it is very much in vogue now because it gives more natural results than the old style of tattooing.
+Microblading is not a new technique but it is very popular now because it gives more natural results than the old style of tattooing.
 And when the color is carefully chosen, it won’t turn to blue-black over time, as happens with many old-style tattoos.

 The pros and cons of microblading